-- Consider how racism, white supremacy, imperialist and colonialist has possibly produced an internal turmoil of your own negative thoughts and negative behaviours
+- Consider how racism, white supremacy, imperialism and colonialism have possibly produced an internal turmoil of your own negative thoughts and negative behaviors

 - Understand cognitive distortions or unhelpful thinking styles, so you can learn to remove the self-blame, guilt, and shame.

 - You could use MENTAL FILTERING to filter out any negative sense of self and change it to a positive sense of self by claiming your pride in your race, your culture, your people, your gender, your sexuality.